emahuni/strapi-plugin-vitest/README.md

 ### Initialization

-To initialize the harness, you need to run `pnpm strapi-plugin-vitest-init`
+To initialize the harness, you need to run `pnpm vitest-init`

 > This command is meant to be run once to expose the testing harness.
 However, you can run it any time to get the fresh/updated harness, and it will overwrite any existing harness files (VCS is essential here).
 You can freely edit these files if you wish to customize the harness or add new features through extensions and plugins.
 You can migrate your previous customizations through VCS diffs if you so run this command on existing customizations.